10-3-pursuit/unit-front-end-web-development/css-selectors/readme.md

 </body>
 ```

 If the rule has the same specificity, the last rule is applied.
 In the following code block, the salmon color will be applied.
-All `p` elements will have the color orchid.
+All `p` elements will have the color salmon.

 ```css
 p {